grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPADBX_DESIGN.md

 ## Overview

-GrapaDB2 is a complete rewrite of GrapaDB that maintains the same tree-of-trees architecture but with improved implementation.
+GrapaDBX is a complete rewrite of GrapaDB that maintains the same tree-of-trees architecture but with improved implementation.
 This document outlines the complete data structure design before any implementation begins.

 ## Tree-of-Trees Architecture

-GrapaDB2 uses a hierarchical BTree structure where each tree serves a specific purpose in the database system.
+GrapaDBX uses a hierarchical BTree structure where each tree serves a specific purpose in the database system.
 The architecture is designed to support ROW, COL, and GROUP storage types with proper indexing and data management.

 ### Core Tree Structure